UW accessibility research could help make cars safer

 By Jim Davis Wednesday, July 31, 2024

-More than 3,000 people die — and another 400,000 are injured — in distracted-driving accidents in the U.S. each year doing such things as fumbling with the navigation system or sending work texts, according to the Centers for Disease Control and Prevention.
+Each year, more than 3,000 people in the U.S. die in distracted-driving accidents as they fumble with the navigation system, send work texts, or try to multitask in other ways, according to the Centers for Disease Control and Prevention.
+Another 400,000 are injured.

 Now a team of researchers at the University of Washington is working with the Toyota Research Institute (TRI) to create touchscreen dashboard displays that could lower the risks of driving while distracted.